 Bemitil's ability to improve physical and mental capabilities was also demonstrated in its improvement of rescue workers' physical and mental abilities during the Chernobyl disaster.

-Actoprotectors are substances that protect organs from ischemia by enhancing protein synthesis and improving working capacity, which may be obtained via non-consumptive metabolic drugs.
+Actoprotectors are substances that protect organs from ischemia by enhancing protein synthesis and improving working capacity.

 They differ from antihypoxants, however, in that they primarily (directly) stimulate protein synthesis and enhance working capacity.

-Furthermore, owing to their antihypoxic properties, they have an anti-hypoxia effect that can be enhanced as a result of reduced mitochondrion capacity to oxidize substrates under increased physical demands.
+Furthermore, owing to their antihypoxic properties, they have an anti-hypoxia effect that can be enhanced as a result of reduced mitochondrion capacity.

 The difference between actoprotectors and psychostimulants